jemmy512/software-engineer/OpenSource/Boost/README.md

 The interrupter is used to break a blocking epoll_wait call.

-When there's only epoll_reactor task in schedule::op_queue, there are three block actions:
+When there's only epoll_reactor task in schedule::op_queue, there are two block actions:
-1. epoll_reactor is blocked in epoll_wait
-2. schedule::do_run_on is blocked in event_loop since epoll_reactor blocks event_loop
+1. The main thread (executes epoll_reactor) blocked at `schedule::do_run_on` -> `epoll_reactor::run` -> `epoll_wait`.
-3. worker threads are blocked since op_queue is empty.
+2. The worker threads blocked at `schedule::do_run_on` condition variable.

-This time, when an operation is posted into op_queue, if no worker available the epoll_reator need to be woken up by intrrupter to do the operation.
+This time, when an operation is posted into op_queue, if no worker available (all worker threads are busy or one thread mode) the epoll_reator need to be woken up by intrrupter to do the operation.

 ```c++
 class pipe_select_interrupter